 Ravyn Lenae – Love Me Not.
-Lyrics Meaning: The Agonizing Beauty of a Push-and-Pull Romance
+Lyrics Meaning: The Push-Pull of an Obsessive Romance

 You up now, I see you, I get you, take care now